 Q. What are the benefits of growing small grains?

-- Small grains increase yield for corn and soy: Small grains lead to increased yields and profitability for corn and soybean.
+- Small grains increase yield for corn and soy: Small grains lead to increased yields, yield stability and profitability for corn and soybean.

-- Small grains reduce pesticide use: Because diverse rotations can control weeds with up to 6 times less herbicide use, their potential freshwater ecotoxicity is up to 200 times lower than that of a simple corn-soybean rotation.
+- Small grains reduce pesticide use: Continuous ground cover helps to suppress weeds, and introducing new species to a field can break up pest and disease cycles.
+Because diverse rotations can control weeds and allow for up to six times less herbicide use, their potential freshwater ecotoxicity is up to 200 times lower than that of a simple corn-soybean rotation.